S&P Global Inc. (NYSE:SPGI) Holdings Increased by Sather Financial Group Inc

 Sather Financial Group Inc grew its position in shares of S&P Global Inc. (NYSE:SPGI – Get Rating) by 19.1% during the fourth quarter, HoldingsChannel reports.
 The firm owned 154,339 shares of the business services provider’s stock after buying an additional 24,720 shares during the period.
 S&P Global accounts for approximately 4.3% of Sather Financial Group Inc’s holdings, making the stock its 4th largest holding.
 Sather Financial Group Inc’s holdings in S&P Global were worth $51,694,000 at the end of the most recent reporting period.

-A number of other hedge funds also recently made changes to their positions in the company.
-Bishop Rock Capital L.P. raised its stake in shares of S&P Global by 15,444.3% during the second quarter.
-Bishop Rock Capital L.P. now owns 5,570,928 shares of the business services provider’s stock valued at $16,528,000 after purchasing an additional 5,535,089 shares during the period.
+Other hedge funds also recently made changes to their positions in the company.
+Bishop Rock Capital L.P. increased its stake in shares of S&P Global by 15,444.3% in the second quarter.
+Bishop Rock Capital L.P. now owns 5,570,928 shares of the business services provider’s stock worth $16,528,000 after buying an additional 5,535,089 shares during the last quarter.
 Price T Rowe Associates Inc. MD increased its stake in shares of S&P Global by 60.3% in the second quarter.
 Price T Rowe Associates Inc. MD now owns 5,490,342 shares of the business services provider’s stock worth $1,850,574,000 after buying an additional 2,065,830 shares during the last quarter.
 Northern Trust Corp increased its stake in shares of S&P Global by 39.5% in the first quarter.
 Northern Trust Corp now owns 3,727,874 shares of the business services provider’s stock worth $1,529,100,000 after buying an additional 1,056,097 shares during the last quarter.
 Legal & General Group Plc increased its stake in shares of S&P Global by 11.6% in the second quarter.
 Legal & General Group Plc now owns 2,987,560 shares of the business services provider’s stock worth $1,006,995,000 after buying an additional 310,742 shares during the last quarter.
 Finally, Canada Pension Plan Investment Board increased its stake in shares of S&P Global by 1.0% in the third quarter.
 Canada Pension Plan Investment Board now owns 2,605,597 shares of the business services provider’s stock worth $795,619,000 after buying an additional 25,398 shares during the last quarter.
 Hedge funds and other institutional investors own 87.27% of the company’s stock.

 S&P Global Stock Performance